What You'll Learn

 Kratom is a substance derived from the leaves of a plant native to Southeast Asia.
 At low doses, it produces stimulant effects comparable to medications commonly used to treat ADHD; at higher doses, the substance functions as an opioid.
 However, kratom doesn’t require a prescription, and unlike “street” opioids such as heroin, it is currently legal and easy to purchase.
 And there’s the rub: Because it’s legal and made from a plant, there’s a misperception that kratom is safe.
 In fact, it’s addictive.

-“High school and college students are surrounded by kratom these days — in smoke shops and on the internet, says Mike Milham, MD, PhD, a child and adolescent psychiatrist who is vice president of research at the Child Mind Institute.
+“High school and college students are surrounded by kratom these days — in smoke shops and on the internet, says Mike Milham, MD, PhD, a child and adolescent psychiatrist at the Child Mind Institute.
 “For students especially, you can imagine the allure of the stimulant effects, but once you start experiencing the euphoria of the opioid aspect, you’re at risk for addiction.”

 What is in kratom?